1. The Automation Imperative#

 1.3.1.
 Understanding the automation spectrum#

-Automation maturity moves from manual ops to self-healing networks:
+Automation maturity moves from manual operations to self-healing networks:

 graph LR